Bad Dreems

-Bad Dreems (stylised as Bad//Dreems) are an Australian rock band from Adelaide, South Australia.
-The band comprises Ben Marwe (lead vocals, acoustic guitar), Alex Cameron (lead guitar, backing vocals), Alistair Wells (rhythm guitar, backing vocals), Deon Slaviero (bass) and Miles Wilson (drums).
+Bad Dreems (stylised as Bad//Dreems) were an Australian rock band from Adelaide, South Australia.
+The band was co-founded in 2011 by lead vocalist Ben Marwe, lead guitarist Alex Cameron, bassist James Bartold and drummer Miles Wilson.
+Rhythm guitarist Ali Wells joined the band in 2017, having toured with the band since 2014, while Bartold departed the band in 2022 and was replaced by Deon Slaviero.
 The band first formed in 2011, releasing their debut EP in 2013.
-They have released four studio albums to date, with all reaching the top 40 on the ARIA charts.
-The group have also performed alongside the likes of Midnight Oil, DMA's, the Scientists and the Chats, and have toured internationally on numerous occasions.
+They released five studio albums to date, with all of them reaching the top 40 on the ARIA charts.
+The group performed alongside the likes of Midnight Oil, DMA's, the Scientists and the Chats, and have toured internationally on numerous occasions.

 History

 2011–2013: Origins and Badlands

 Bad//Dreems were formed in the middle of 2011, after guitarist Alex Cameron had moved back to Adelaide following a stint in Melbourne as a member of indie-rock band Dardanelles.
 While playing at a local football club, Cameron crossed paths with Ben Marwe, with whom he began writing songs.
 Soon, the pair were joined by drummer Miles Wilson and bassist James Bartold, who had both played with Marwe's brother Wolfgang in the now-defunct band The Shiny Brights.

 Originally adopting the name Young'n, the group officially solidified their original lineup in August 2011, playing a small handful of shows around their native Adelaide and honing their skills in a warehouse next to the West End Brewery.
 Influenced by an array of Australian artists from the '70s and '80s, including The Saints, Paul Kelly, and The Go-Betweens, as well New Zealand artists from the Flying Nun Records label, and similarly styled groups from the US, including the Wipers and The Replacements, Bad//Dreems' musical style was initially dubbed "outsider rock" by the press, though the group have since distanced themselves from this classification.

 Working with Johnny Mackay of Children Collide, Bad//Dreems recorded their first songs towards the end of 2011, releasing debut single "Chills" (paired with B-side, "Close2God") on 3 January 2012.

 In July 2012, Bad//Dreems released their next single, "Too Old".
 The following month, the group embarked on their first large-scale tour of the country, performing across Australia with Dune Rats as the main support acts for Children Collide during their Monument album tour.

 Throughout the end of 2012 and the start of 2013, Bad//Dreems began working with Paul "Woody" Annison to record their debut EP, Badlands.
 Released in July 2013 via independent label Mirador Records, Badlands featured a re-recorded version of debut single "Chills", along with a handful of other singles, including "Tomorrow Mountain" and "Caroline", which were issued as singles.

 In December 2013, Bad//Dreems were named as part of triple j Unearthed's annual Next Crop list, appearing alongside the likes of The Bennies, Cosmo's Midnight, and Gang Of Youths.